wayfroz/ProductivityTracker2.0/backend/README.txt

 A full-stack application for managing tasks and reminders, built with FastAPI (Python) backend and Angular frontend.

+## Security Notice (For Educational Purposes Only)
+   ⚠️ This implementation contains intentional security shortcomings for academic demonstration:
+   - Passwords stored in plaintext
+   - No HTTPS enforcement
+   - Simplified authentication
+   **DO NOT USE IN PRODUCTION**

 ## Features
 - User authentication (Signup/Login)
 - Task creation with due dates